 The Med Dr Axel Hirsch Prize

-This prize is awarded annually by the Board of Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
+This prize is awarded annually by the Committee of Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
 The actual choice of prize winner takes place by way of nomination.